Technologies for the global green economy

 Norwegian Technology's thoughts and plans to invest in and develop a company for treatment of industrial waste have now been acted upon by restructuring former Stavanger Slop AS to become a 100% owned subsidiary.

-The new Operations Manager is Martin Schanche and a new board of directors are constituted.
-The aims and values of the new set-up will further build on its predecessor´s sound reputation and bring NW2E up to new levels of advanced technologies for recycling and also using waste to generate bio-gas energy.
+The new Operations Manager is Martin Schanche and Erik Dokka Haug is CEO.
+The aims and values of the new set-up will further build on its predecessor´s sound reputation and bring NW2E up to new levels of advanced technologies for recycling and also using waste to generate bio-gas energy in cooperation with IVAR and Lyse.

 DISCHARGE IN trena